-The goal of each player is to complete 3 missions then return to their homeworld.
-The first player to do this, wins!
+The goal of each player is to complete 3 missions and then return to their homeworld.
+The first player to do this wins!
 Each player is given 4 mission cards at the start of the game.
 They keep these cards secret.
 Most of the mission cards are simply to have visited a certain type of location.
 But some do get slightly more clever.

-On each player’s turn, they will either move 1 space using impulse speed, or roll 2 dice and move that many spaces, ‘bouncing’ off of any dead ends reached, like at a planet.
+On each player’s turn, they will either move 1 space using impulse speed or roll 2 dice and move that many spaces, ‘bouncing’ off of any dead ends reached, like at a planet.
 If a player lands on an unexplored location, they draw a Star Card and reveal to all players what that location is.

 Some locations can be dangerous or populated planets instead.